 Research, Professional and Creative Activity:

 Dr. Cremona earned her Ph.D. in Comparative Politics from the State University of New York at Binghamton and a Masters Degree in American Government from Essex University in the UK.
 Her dissertation, A Meaningful Majority: Rediscovering Government by the People, provides an empirical examination of the potential and limitations of modern democratic governance.
 She is also a contributing author in Borders, Nationalism and the African State (Lynne Reinner, 2005).
-Her areas of specific interest include democratic representation, political parties and electoral behavior.

 Teaching and Related Service: